FahdAsifH2/sda/README.md

 # SDA Project: Examination System (MEEN Stack)

-This project is a **University Examm Preporatory App** built using the **MEEN stack** (MongoDB, Express.js, EJS, and Node.js).
+This project is a **University Exam Preporatory App** built using the **MEEN stack** (MongoDB, Express.js, EJS, and Node.js).
 It provides functionalities for students and teachers to interact with an examination system, including user authentication, profile management, exam solving, and more.

 ---